 Earlier in 2010, Apple failed to successfully launch its iTunes-focused social network, Ping, and any other social media services.
 But now, as Snapchat and Facebook’s Instagram and Messenger apps go on top, Apple is seeking to create more features that will be going to be much more relevant markedly for the younger users.

-It is a very usual thing we all know that nowadays people spend a lot of time with the apps.
-So as per the information from the other sources, Facebook’s mobile users are on its News Feed, Instagram and Messenger an average of 50 minutes a day, while Snapchat’s 150 million daily active user spends an average of 30 minutes per day with the photo and video-sharing app of the top 10 free third party iPhone apps in the App Store.
+It is a very usual thing we all know that nowadays people spend a lot of time with apps.
+So as per the information from the other sources, Facebook’s mobile users are on its News Feed, Instagram, and Messenger an average of 50 minutes a day, while Snapchat’s 150 million daily active user spends an average of 30 minutes per day with the photo and video-sharing app of the top 10 free third party iPhone apps in the App Store.

 This upcoming update will run on recent iPhone and iPad models.
 Apple’s updated iMessage, announced in June, will include animated effects like balloons and fireworks to illustrate text messages, an App Store with plug-ins for sending animated images and stickers, and many more tools to draw on top of photos and videos as well.